 5 x Mainstream classes

-1 x Junior Targeted Learning class for significant learning/intellectual needs, homeroom style class, mixed age level (16-18 students max).
+1 x Junior Targeted Learning class for significant learning/intellectual needs, homeroom style class for students aged 13-16 years (16-18 students max).

 Places are extremely limited for special/learning support programmes, including Junior Targeted Learning.

 We recommend applying as soon as possible.